zhanzhenzhen/js-bundler/README.md

 If a directory matches the pattern, then it will also affect all its files and subdirectories, recursively.

 The patterns only affect `require` strings that begin with `"./"`, `"../"` or `"/"`.
 The pattern `foo*` means the actual relative path (not the require string) begins with `foo`.
 The pattern `foo.js` means the actual relative path is `foo.js`.
 Note: Relative path `foo.js` matches pattern `*/foo.js` because the path can be treated as `"./foo.js"`.

+Also note: If your pattern contains `*`, then it must be enclosed with single or double quotes, otherwise it won't be sent to the program correctly.

 To print the version: